TGlock/G9/README.md

     - multipart.js
     - (etc)

+Notes:
-app and g9 are sibling directories.
+- app and g9 are sibling directories.
+- app contains api endpoints such as users etc.
+- app manages database and associated driver and code
+- app dictates static file response via functions in g9/sender.js
+- app dictates compression rules via functions in g9/compress.js

 ### Inspired by (in no particular order) ###
 - Koa.js